FACEPrep-ProGrad/code-along-stage-1-super-over/README.md

 ![](https://i1.faceprep.in/ProGrad/i-7.png)
 <br>

 The very first step is deciding **how to structure the page and picking the correct _semantic_ tags**.
-In general, choosing the right tags will make your job easier in the next step when the time comes to do some styling.
+In general, choosing the right tags will make your job easier.

 Our recommendation is to try to keep it as simple as possible.
 Try to identify the different sections, and add `id`'s or `classes` to each `<div>`, `<section>`, `<ul>`, or `<header>` block elements to identify these elements.
 Here is suggested guideline but you might have something on your mind that is different from this - bring it up.